House of Representatives

 Big cats cannot be domesticated.
 Unlike companion animals who have been domesticated over centuries, big cats always retain their natural instinct to hunt and attack, no matter how they are raised.

-Among the most dramatic incidents was an October 2011 incident in Zanesville, Ohio, in which a private exotic animal owner released dozens of big cats near a community, requiring law enforcement to kill the cats—and risk their own lives—for the sake of public safety.
+Among the most dramatic incidents was an October 2011 incident in Zanesville, Ohio, in which a private exotic animal owner released dozens of big cats into a community, requiring law enforcement to kill the cats—and risk their own lives—for the sake of public safety.

 Animal Welfare Implications